-- a.
-General Regulations G.1 to G.15 (with the exception of Regulation G.11.2(c)) apply to a bachelor's degree. - b.
-A student may not take more than the prescribed number of modules per semester unless the Dean decides otherwise. - c.
-A student may take a module not listed as an elective module only if the prior approval of the Dean has been obtained. - d.
-A student who is in possession of a bachelor's degree may not present any modules passed for that degree for another field of specialisation or degree in this Faculty.
-(See General Regulations G.8 and G.9) - e.
-A module already passed may only be repeated with the approval of the Dean. - f.
-A module passed may not be taken into account for more than one degree or field of specialisation. - g.
-It remains the student's responsibility to ascertain, prior to registration, whether all the modules he/she intends taking can be accommodated in the class, test and examination timetables. - h.
+General Academic Regulations G1 to G15 apply to a bachelor's degree.

+- 1. A student may not take more than the prescribed number of modules per semester unless permission has been obtained from the Dean. - 2.
+A module that has already been passed may only be repeated with the approval of the Dean. - 3.
+It remains the student's responsibility to ascertain, prior to registration, whether all the modules he/she intends taking can be accommodated in the class, test and examination timetables. - 4.
 The Faculty of Economic and Management Sciences supports an outcomes-based education system and places a high premium on the development of specific academic competences.
-Class attendance in all modules and for the full duration of all programmes is therefore compulsory for all students. - i.
-The Dean has the right of authorisation regarding matters not provided for in the General Regulations or the
+Class attendance of all modules and for the full duration of all programmes is therefore compulsory for all students. - 5.
+The Dean has the right of authorisation regarding matters not provided for in the General Academic Regulations or the Faculty regulations.